Copyfraud: False claims of copyright

 According to copyright experts Jason Mazzone and Stephen Fishman, a massive amount of works in the public domain are reprinted and sold by large publishers that state or imply they own copyrights in those works.
 While selling copies of public domain works is legal, claiming or implying ownership of a copyright in those works can amount to fraud.

 Mazzone notes that although the US government protects copyrights, it offers little protection to works in the public domain.
-Consequently, false claims of copyright over public domain works (copyfraud) is common.
+Consequently, false claims of copyright over public domain works (copyfraud) are common.
 The profits earned by publishers falsely claiming copyrights have been immense.
 Section 506(c) of United States Code (USC) Title 17 prohibits three distinct acts: (1) placing a false notice of copyright on an article; (2) publicly distributing articles which bear a false copyright notice; and (3) importing for public distribution articles which bear a false copyright notice.
 The prosecution must prove that the act alleged was committed "with fraudulent intent".
 Violations of sections 506(c) and 506(d) are each punishable by a fine of up to $2,500.
 No private right of action exists under either of these provisions.
 No company has ever been prosecuted for violating this law.

 Mazzone argues that copyfraud is usually successful because there are few and weak laws criminalizing false statements about copyrights, lax enforcement of such laws, few people who are competent to give legal advice on the copyright status of material and few people willing to risk a lawsuit to resist the fraudulent licensing fees that resellers demand.